alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

       - Make sure you are logged in to the NPS server as a **domain** user rather than a local user.
         - The output of the `whoami` command in Powershell should be `<SHM netBios domain>\<SHM admin>` rather than `NPS-SHM-<SHM ID>\<SHM admin>`.
         - If it is not, reconnect to the remote desktop with the username `admin@<SHM domain>`, using the same password as before
-      - Make sure you authenticate to `Azure Active Directory` your own **internal** Global Administrator (i.e. `admin.firstname.lastname@<SHM domain>`) and that you have successfully logged in and verified your ohone number + email address and c onfigured MFA on your account.
+      - Make sure you authenticate to `Azure Active Directory` your own **internal** Global Administrator (i.e. `admin.firstname.lastname@<SHM domain>`) and that you have successfully logged in and verified your phone number + email address and c onfigured MFA on your account.
 4. At the message `Configuration complete.
 Press Enter to continue`, press `Enter`

 ## 10. Require MFA for all users